-ReactOS gives a free, open-source Windows replacement that can use USB devices.
+ReactOS gives a free, open-source Windows XP API level replacement that can use USB devices.
 Sometimes Linux users need to use a Windows VM when USB devices are required in Windows programs.
 ReactOS can work in a VM for older Windows programs with a much smaller install than Microsoft Windows.
+As time goes on, less and less Windows software is compatible with Windows XP and hence less software is compatible with ReactOS.

 Install ReactOS in a virtual machine with the VirtualBox version recommended in ReactOS install procedure.
 Create a new VM with name “ReactOS”, which should auto-populate needed settings.